gggrv/harrrp_tabs/readme.md

 ## Legal

-All contents of the actual harmonica tabs, available in this repository, is non-profit derivative doujin work, made solely for non-commertial entertainment purposes, with full respect to the orginal creators and any involved entities.
+All contents of the actual harmonica tabs, available in this repository, is non-profit doujin work, made solely for entertainment purposes, with full respect to the orginal creators and any involved entities.